wa1tnr/wokwi_CircSimApps-a/series-dd.d/two_button_buzz-b-i/doc/interrupts_uris_advice.md

-Wed  9 Feb 19:19:47 UTC 2022
+Wed  9 Feb 19:28:49 UTC 2022

-Basically, the prevailing advice (atm, not all read of course) seems to imply that the human factor governs - interrupts on pushbuttons not normally a great idea.
+Basically, the prevailing advice (atm, not all read of course) seems to imply that the human factor governs - interrupts on pushbuttons not normally a great idea (scroll to JUST_WHY).

 Unlike, say, a rotary encoder, with much finer timings (presumed here in this write-up, anway) - the pushbutton switch needs to be carefully debounced for human factors.